Kōkako: Behaviour

-Kōkako and humans
+Relationship with humans

-In Māori and modern New Zealand culture

 Māori myth refers to the kōkako in several stories.
 In one notable story, a kōkako gave Māui water as he fought the sun by filling its plump wattles with water and offering it to Māui to quench his thirst.
 Māui rewarded kōkako for its kindness by stretching its legs until they were lean, long and strong, so that kōkako could easily leap through the forest to find food.

 The kōkako appears on the reverse side of the New Zealand $50 note.